davenomiddlenamecurtis/exomeLinkage/README.md

 # exomeLinkage
 Carry out linkage analysis on exome sequence data

 This provides a system to carry out linkage analysis of exome sequence data.
-The typical scenario would be that one had exomse-sequenced a few members of a family with a genetic disorder and had failed to discover a causative variant.
+The typical scenario would be that one had exome-sequenced a few members of a family with a genetic disorder and had failed to discover a causative variant.
 The system uses mega2 to set up the analyses and merlin to perform them.
 A script to automate this process is provided.

 If you use this, please be sure to appropriately acknowledge/cite the authors of mega2 and merlin.